Spain group tours for solo travelers

-There are fewer countries more endlessly diverse than Spain – which proves to be everything you’d expect and not at all as you imagined all at the same time.
+If diversity is what you’re craving, there are few countries better for solo travel than Spain – which proves to be everything you’d expect and not at all as you imagined all at the same time.

-Flamenco and bull-fighting.
+Flamenco and flamboyant masters.
 Tapas and wine.
-Vibrant Barcelona and sun-kissed beaches; these are all images that spring to mind at the mention of Spain.
-But this is also a country of fiercely independent and distinct identities, medieval Islamic heritage, conservative Catholicism and a fun-loving, fiesta spirit for which the night doesn’t end until dawn.
+These are all images that spring to mind at the mention of Spain.
+But this is also a country of fiercely independent and distinct identities, from the Moorish heritage of Andalucía to a fun-loving fiesta spirit in cities from Madrid to Barcelona where early-hours adventures rule the day.

 What's the national language of Spain?

 What's the currency?

 Mainland Spain uses Central European Time of GMT+1

 2. Spot whales and dolphins off the Costa de la Luz

 1. Tortilla Española – potato and onion omelette